phlcrny/PSGubbins/readme.md

 ## Getting Started

-As/when it gets published to the Powershell Gallery, you'll be able to install and get started with the commands below.
+You can install it from the Powershell Gallery as below.

 ```Powershell
 Install-Module PSGubbins